smford/eeh-esp32-rfid/README.md

 - add I2C LCD

 ## Things to do
-- Add unknown card found to logs
 - Add status light to signify when it is checking access, in trainer mode, locked, unlocked, etc
-- OTA updating of firmware
 - Make json output of boss's be a struct
-- Use wifimanager or IotWebConf to make configuration easier
 - Enable active checking of access, regularly poll and check whether card still has access
-- Make defining of serverURL and its handling less gross
+- Make defining of serverURL and its handling less gross, and add output to fullstatus
-- Enforce windows of operation
 - Figure out sizing for JSON doc
 - Figure out sizing of variable for url
-- Display username on main web page
+- Display username on main web admin
+- Dislplay full user details from button on web admin
 - Log off a user via the web admin
-- Ban a user via the web admin
-- Fix bootTime when ntp fails
-- Clean up logging and debug output around granting and revoking access via web admin
 - Convert to a function: Serial.print(iteration); Serial.println(" Checking access");
 - Lockdown mode / Device disabled except for admin users
 - Scheduled reboots